campbell000/blog/content/articles/handling-blank-wkwebviews.md

   <span class="titleImageCaption text--secondary">An iOS component that uses WKWebView in the center to display information.
 It has just crashed, which is why it's just a white rectangle. <a href="https://blog.embrace.io/bug-of-the-month-blank-webviews/">Taken From embrace.io</a></span>
 </div>

 Even if your iOS and HTML/JS code is [simple and clean](https://www.youtube.com/watch?v=UigzN-4JR14), there are certain scenarios that will prompt iOS to *kill your webview*.
-Unhelpfully, Apple doesn't document *why* iOS would ever kill WebContent processes, but from my own testing and reading posts from stackoverflow/github, I THINK it can happen under the following scenarios:
+Unhelpfully, Apple doesn't document *why* iOS would ever kill WebContent processes, but from my own testing, I think happens under the following scenarios:
 - **Low system memory**: if a device is running low on memory, iOS may deem it necessary to kill your webview.
 Note that your app delegate's `applicationDidReceiveMemoryWarning()` function will NOT necessarily be called, since the webcontent process is seperate from your app's process.
 - **Your app has been backgrounded**: just like how your safari tabs sometimes get killed when you've left them alone for a while, your app's webviews will sometimes get killed as well if your app has been left in the background, *even if your app itself hasn't been killed*.
 - **Your webviews are not visible**: if you have a webview that's in a view controller, and that view controller is NOT on top of the view stack, iOS may deem it acceptable for killing.
 There's absolutely no documentation for this, but I have seen this happen many times in my own apps, especially when memory is low. iOS will prioritize the currently-displaying webview, while killing the ones not currently showing.

 One important note: when I mention memory problems as being a cause for iOS to kill webviews, I don't necessarily mean memory leaks.
 It could simply mean that your web pages are requesting too much memory, too quickly.
 Again, Apple doesn't mention any of this in their documentation.
-This is simply from what I've read, and also after having dedicated many hours to debugging this particular issue myself.
+This is simply from what I've read and debugged.

-**Sounds scary, right?** If your primary interface for your app is a webview, and there's a possibility that your interface simply doesn't show up, should you be using WKWebViews at all?
-There are many [Github issues for WKWebView-based frameworks](https://github.com/Telerik-Verified-Plugins/WKWebView/issues/41) that reference this particular issue, it does seems like an all-too-common issue that many are struggling with.
+**Sounds scary, right?** Webviews randomly dying poses a major problem if the primary interface for your app is a webview.
+Interestingly, there are many [Github issues for WKWebView-based frameworks](https://github.com/Telerik-Verified-Plugins/WKWebView/issues/41) that reference this particular issue, so it certainly seems like an issue that many are struggling with.

-These issue threads don't have clear solutions, but they all boil down to the same sentiment: *"It's probably resource related.
-Manage your memory, both iOS and JS (if you control it), and be ready to handle failures as best as you can."*
+These issue threads don't have clear solutions, but they all boil down to the same sentiment: "It's probably resource related.
+Manage your memory, both iOS and JS (if you control it), and be ready to handle failures as best as you can."

 ## How WKWebViews Fail
 In general, I found that there were two ways that WKWebView could fail, manifesting as a blank white screen: